-The Advanced Computing masters program will give you an opportunity to study a breadth
+The PhD & Master in Advanced Computing Program will give you an opportunity to study a breadth

 of cutting-edge subjects.
 Professors are experts in their respective fields and are able to enrich your studies